 Does USC interview?

-This is a great overview of the interview process at USC, but the short answer is that USC does not require them.
+This is a great overview of the interviews at USC, but the short answer is that USC does not require them.
 Interviews at USC are optional (and in fact, not everyone who requests one will get one), and are intended to help you gain a better understanding of the school.
 Your interview will be included in your application review, but it won’t hurt you not to have one.
 In fact, USC encourages requesting an interview only if you’re someone who feels you’re “better in person” than on paper.

 How To Get Into USC